unibe-ese/ese2015-team2/Review/ReviewForTeam6.md

 >                this.prepareService = prepareService;
 >        }

 The code is organized very well and very readable formatted.
 Getters and setters are indicated with small comments, that saves time for the reader.
 A domain model and entity relationship diagram would have been great, but looking at the classes also works.
+Furthermore, a short guide on how to set up the project would have been nice, since the .project file for Eclipse is missing and I coulnd't figure out how to run the application.

 ####Intention-revealing
 As mentioned above, the names are intention-revealing.
 So is the whole project.
 Overall, the separation in different models, controllers and services makes sense.
 Also the data carried by the different forms and model classes is intuitive and chosen well.